titon/titon/docs/Conventions.md

 * Should be written in CamelCaps
 * Should be nouns when applicable (Animal)
-* Interfaces/Traits should be adjectives (Controller, not Control)
+* Interfaces/Traits should be adjectives when applicable (Controller, not Control)
 * Abstract classes that extend an interface should prefix the word abstract with the interface (ControllerAbstract)
-* Classes that extend interfaces should suffix the interface name into the classname (ExampleController)
+* Classes that extend interfaces should suffix the interface name into the class name (ExampleController)

 Properties and methods